taraewilliams/WordCounter/README.md

 In the terminal, run **python main.py**.
 Respond to the following prompts.

+This program was run in Python 3.6.3 with Anaconda.

 Necessary Python libraries: docx, unidecode, re, csv, pprint, termcolor, os, glob, sys